HipByte/motion-maven/README.md

 ## Note

-motion-maven does not support android support libraries, RM might support it out of the box in the future : http://hipbyte.myjetbrains.com/youtrack/issue/RM-763
+motion-maven does not support android support libraries, RM might support it out of the box in the future: http://hipbyte.myjetbrains.com/youtrack/issue/RM-763